Dinaisbaih/TaskAPI/README.md

 # TaskAPI
-First clone this repo & install expo cli
+First clone this repo
-Second open the project and in terminal yarn then yarn ios
+Second open the project and in terminal yarn start